 What's it like to drive?

-Our experience of the GT4 has so far been limited to Scotland’s Knockhill Circuit, a short but daunting track full of blind corners, rollercoaster elevation change and floaty crests.
+Our first experience of the GT4 was at Scotland's Knockhill Circuit, a short but daunting track full of blind corners, rollercoaster elevation changes and floaty crests.
 One particular unsighted uphill right requires you to commit to a line over a huge off-camber kerb, and simply hope the rest of the track is where you left it.
 Also, it had been raining on-and-off all day and we were chasing a professional driver in a 911 GT3.

 It's high praise, then, to say that during our 20 or so laps the Cayman felt entirely on our side.
 The addition of carbon bucket seats and a fire extinguisher in the passenger footwell might hint at an intimidating drive, but after barely a lap it felt like an old friend – managing to make you feel like a massive hero, while feeding back ways to find more grip and speed.
 An uncanny combination.